csc301-fall-2020/team-project-12-malecare-cancer-support/frontend_documentation.md

 # Frontend Documentation

-See our README file in the root of the repository for instructions for setting up a development environment for the frontend.
+See our README file in the root directory of the repository for instructions to set up a development environment for the frontend, along with more information about the functionality of the app.

 ## Code directory structure
 The frontend is a React app created using Create React App.
 All frontend code is located in the `frontend` directory (which can be found in the root directory of the Github repository)